ibexa/documentation-user/docs/organizing_the_content.md

 You can divide your Content tree into Sections to better organize it.
 Sections let you decide which users will have access to which parts of the tree.
+To see which Section a Content item belongs to, look at its Details tabs.

 You can set up Sections in the Admin Panel in the **Sections** tab.
 A few Sections are provided with each installation, but you can add new ones, depending on your needs.